infinum/eightshift-docs/docs/advanced/components-heading-level.md

 title: Heading Level
 ---

 This is a custom react component the renders a custom heading level.
-It is used in heading component or block.
+It is used in the heading component or block.

 ## Usage